kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 // ======================= 11 =========================
 FILE : XComGameState_LWSquadManager
 FUNCTION : SetDisabledSquadListItems()
-DESCRIPTION :
+DESCRIPTION : The event OnSoldierListItemUpdateDisabled(), which is called in UIScreenListener_PersonnelSquadSelect.FireEvents(), calls SetDisabledSquadListItems().
+Within this function, bInSquadEdit is set according to whether or not a screen of type UIPersonnel_SquadBarracks is on the stack.
+It looks like it disables list items when bInSquadEdit is true.
-STATUS :
+STATUS : TO DO

 // ======================= 12 =========================
 FILE : XComGameState_LWSquadManager
 FUNCTION : ConfigureSquadOnEnterSquadSelect()
-DESCRIPTION :
+DESCRIPTION : The event OnUpdateSquadSelectSoldiers calls ConfigureSquadOnEnterSquadSelect(); however, this particular event is never triggered.
-STATUS :
+STATUS : EVENT IS NEVER TRIGGERED - MIGHT WANT TO UPDATE IT ANYWAYS.